 By Kate Dee, MD

+Which are the best dermal fillers to use?
 Every injector has her/his own preferences for what filler to use and for what purpose, and there are some very important considerations.
 All fillers are different in both texture and use.
 Some fillers, like Restylane® Lyft and JUVÉDERM VOLUMA®, are fairly stiff and firm.
-Some, like Restylane Silk, are very soft and silky.
-Yet others, like Restylane® Refyne and Defyne, have been designed to be flexible, to allow the face more natural movement.
+Some, like Restylane Refyne, are very soft and silky.
+Some, like Restylane® Refyne and Defyne and Kysse, have been designed to be flexible, to allow the face more natural movement.

 For example, many women want fuller, plumper lips.
 I can tell you that I’ve seen just about every filler placed in the lips.
-But in my opinion lips should be soft and smooth and silky, like… lips.
-My favorite filler for the lips is Restylane® Silk.
-It gives great volume, but remains soft and smooth and is rarely lumpy.
+But in my opinion lips should be soft and smooth and silky, like... lips.
+My favorites filler for the lips is Restylane® Refyne and Restylane® Kysse.
+Refyne gives moderate volume, but remains soft and smooth and is rarely lumpy.
+It is flexible and very natural looking and does not swell up as much as other fillers do.
+It is the softest filler available on the market today.
+Kysse is more volumizing that Refyne, giving the fullest look, while remaining flexible and natural in appearance.
 This is in contrast to JUVÉDERM® Ultra Plus and Restylane® L, both of which are mainstays for lips.
 However, those tend to be too stiff and lumpy.
 Almost everyone who has had JUVÉDERM® in their lips will say they’ve had a lump before.
 The lumps are not visible to others, but you can feel them with your tongue.
 I’d prefer to skip the lumps.
-Another filler I like for lips is Refyne, because it is also very soft, flexible and it does not swell up as much as other fillers do, but is not quite as volumizing as Silk.

-For cheeks, I like JUVÉDERM VOLUMA® and Restylane® Lyft.
+For the cheekbones, I like JUVÉDERM VOLUMA® and Restylane® Lyft.
 These fillers are firm and are placed along the cheek bones to give volume to the cheeks.
 You need strength and firmness to fill out the cheeks, and because the placement is deep, issues with lumpiness are rare.
-You would never want to place a soft filler in the cheeks– it would not have enough substance to hold the tissues up.
+You would never want to place a soft filler in the along the cheekbones-- it would not have enough substance to hold the tissues up.
 It would just melt away and be a waste of money.
+Another filler that is great for the softer parts of the cheeks is Restylane® Contour.

-For the lower face: the nasolabial folds, marionette lines and perioral lines, it is important that the skin be flexible enough to make normal facial expressions.
+What are the best fllers for the lower face?
+For the nasolabial folds, marionette lines and perioral lines, it is important that the skin be flexible enough to make normal facial expressions.
 That’s why I like Refyne and Defyne so much for these areas.
 These are fillers designed both to hold their shape and to be flexible (think of a gumby doll).
-JUVÉDERM® Ultra Plus, Restylane® L and a new filler called Revanesse® Versa™ are all good options for the lower face as well.
+Lots of other fillers are OK for the lower face: JUVÉDERM® Ultra Plus, Restylane® L, RHA fillers and Revanesse® Versa™ are all options for the lower face as well.
+But my preferance is for the flexible fillers as they look more natural.

 There are a few fillers that I choose not to use in my practice: